platers/obsidian-linter/docs/rules.md

 _Test emphasis_
 ```
-Example: Strong indicators should use consistent style based on first emphasis indicator in a file when style is set to 'consistent'
+Example: Strong indicators should use consistent style based on first strong indicator in a file when style is set to 'consistent'

 Before: